GoogleCloudPlatform/firebase-extensions/storage-extract-image-text/README.md

 If this parameter is not set, then images uploaded to all paths from the given bucket will trigger text extraction.

 For example, specifying the paths `/users/pictures,/restaurants/menuItems` will extract text from any images found in any subdirectories of `/users/pictures` and `/restaurants/menuItems`.
-You may also use wildcard notation for directories in the path.

 ### Excluding Cloud Storage paths